• Skip to main content

 Stage 1: Curiosity

-At early stages of development, curiosity drives a child.
+At the early stages of development, curiosity drives a child.
 Or perhaps drawn by curiosity, would be a better way to phrase it.
-Because curiosity feels like a vacuum into which we are being taken rather than being driven or pushed.
+Curiosity feels like a vacuum into which we are being taken rather than being driven or pushed.
 The child wants to investigate everything.
-Their desire and motivation is their own and objects in the world serve as a means of exploration.
+Their desire and motivation are their own, and objects in the world serve as a means of exploration.
 It was at this early stage that the Polgárs made a concerted effort to influence their children.

 Zsuzsa Polgár explained in a magazine interview how she remembers her first interaction with chess.
 “Yes, he could have put us in any field, but it was I who chose chess as a four-year-old….
 I liked the chessmen; they were toys for me.
 Later it was the logic that fascinated me, and the challenge”.

 Ericsson says that at this stage, the parent plays a crucial role in the child’s development.
-Through affording their child love, time, attention and encouragement, they steer the focus of the child’s interest.
-As time passes, the parent introduces the benefits of self-discipline, dedication and responsibility into the mix while maintaining the vital aspect of play.
+By affording their child love, time, attention, and encouragement, they steer the child’s focus.
+As time passes, the parent introduces the benefits of self-discipline, dedication, and responsibility into the mix while maintaining the vital aspect of play.
 Reinforcement of the behaviour is then achieved through praise and reward.
 Reinforcement is also achieved through younger children’s observation of the older ones.

 In their progression, the child forms deeper connections with the game.
 For Zsuzsa, it was when the logical and strategic component took over from the broader play aspect.
 This is the point when the child moves on to stage two.